bitbonsai/gitlink-cli/README.md

 Tested on mac only, created in a few minutes in node after banging my head on the table trying to make it work on bash.

 ## Installation
+1. Clone this repo somewhere in your computer: `git clone https://github.com/bitbonsai/gitlink.git`
-`yarn link` in the directory is the fastest/easiest way to install.
+2. `yarn link` in the directory is the fastest/easiest way to install.
-`npm link` also works, if you're not into yarn.
+3. `npm link` also works, if you're not into yarn.

 ## Usage
 Just go to a repo and type `gitlink`.
 Nothing else.